-The ESPEN Portal is an electronic platform designed to enable health ministries and stakeholders to share, and exchange subnational programme data, in support of the NTD control and elimination goals.
+The ESPEN Portal is an electronic platform designed to enable health ministries and stakeholders to share and exchange subnational program data, in support of the NTD control and elimination goals.

 Through this Portal, ESPEN illustrates, in the form of maps, site and district-level data that can be aggregated by disease and country.
 These maps, along with the downloadable underlying data, are tools to aid health officials and their partners in boosting and developing NTD interventions and strategies to reach key targeted communities.